-Join Sheeri Cabral for an in-depth discussion in this video Joining tables with matching fields using INNER JOIN, part of Up and Running with MySQL Development.
+Join Sheeri Cabral for an in-depth discussion in this video Joining tables with matching fields using INNER JOIN, part of Learning MySQL Development.

 We have two tables in our Address database, people on the left and homes on the right.
 There is a field in our tables called Home ID that links people records to home records.
 So far, we have been querying MySQL using only one table at a time.
 However MySQL supports table joins.
 Let's take a look at a different type of diagram of our database.
 Here we are representing our tables as circles.
 Each circle contains the list of fields that the table has.